top of page

 Conclusion

-The advent of the Carbon Intensity Indicator (CII) marks a pivotal moment for the shipping industry.
-It signifies a commitment to slashing greenhouse gas emissions and combating climate change.
-With the CII regulations now in effect, vessels of 5,000 gross tonnage and above must now calculate and report their Energy Efficiency Existing Ship Index (EEXI) and annual operational carbon intensity indicator (CII).
-This move is aimed at fostering sustainable practices and technological advancements within the maritime realm.
-The International Maritime Organization (IMO) has set a goal to halve greenhouse gas emissions from international shipping by 2050, compared to 2008 levels.
+The Carbon Intensity Indicator (CII) is crucial for reducing greenhouse gas emissions in the shipping industry.
+Vessels of 5,000 gross tonnage and above must report their Energy Efficiency Existing Ship Index (EEXI) and annual operational carbon intensity indicator (CII), promoting sustainable practices and technology.
+The International Maritime Organization (IMO) aims to halve emissions by 2050 compared to 2008 levels.

-The CII rating system categorizes ships from A to E based on their carbon intensity performance.
-A rating signifies the highest efficiency, while E represents the lowest.
-Ships scoring a D for three years or an E for one year must formulate and execute corrective action plans to boost their carbon intensity.
-Given the annual reduction of 2% in carbon intensity limits, owners and operators must continually enhance their vessels' operational efficiency to adhere to CII standards.
+The CII rating system ranks ships from A (highest efficiency) to E (lowest).
+Ships rated D for three years or E for one year must implement corrective plans.
+With a 2% annual reduction in carbon intensity limits, continuous efficiency improvements are necessary to meet CII standards.

 FAQ